-Our mission is to support projects that engage Israelis and Palestinians working together to further common environmental and other interests, and to build meaningful connections between people in the United States and Israelis and Palestinians involved in these efforts
+Our mission is to support projects that engage Israeli and Palestinian communities working to further common environmental and other interests, and to build meaningful connections between people in the United States and Israeli and Palestinian communities involved in these efforts.

 We are deeply saddened and concerned about the escalating tensions and violence between Israelis and Palestinians, and among Israeli Jews and Arabs.
 Innocent people on both sides of the conflict have been traumatized, injured and killed, and we mourn the loss of lives and community.